OS X Yosemite: Reception

 On release, Yosemite received positive reviews, with users praising the simplified user interface.
 Programmer John Siracusa, who had reviewed every OS release, wrote for Ars Technica that "Yosemite is an aesthetic one-way valve... switching back to Mavericks after a week or two in Yosemite is like returning to iOS 6.
 Everything looks embarrassingly chunky, glossy, and gaudy."
 Macworld's review generally praised Yosemite for its design, but noted that it had found WiFi network issues and that Continuity had proved unreliable.

-Criticism

 Yosemite faced problems with network stability and the discoveryd DNS program.
 Because of this, Apple replaced discoveryd with the mDNSResponder system (used in Mavericks) in 10.10.4.
 Another notable bug experienced on Yosemite was the 'Unicode of death' problem, following a similar bug in 2013, in which a meaningless Arabic text string could crash applications using the system text-display APIs.
 Some users who upgraded to Yosemite complained that the Finder fails to show the contents of folders.

-Software developers and users have argued that Apple's yearly release schedule and development practices have compromised stability, and mean that no version of OS X is truly recommendable for users prioritizing reliability over new user interface design and features.

 Spotlight on Yosemite by default reports the user's current location (at the city level) and all their search queries to Apple and third parties.
 Reporting by Spotlight can be disabled by the user, although, even if this is done, the Safari web browser will continue to send search terms to Apple unless the function is separately disabled.